Ministry of Home Affairs Interpol

 The project was won in collaboration with CPG Architects through an international design competition and the complex brief stipulated that the two key functions, the Interpol Global Complex and the Security Annex, were to be physically separated whilst enabling and promoting collaborative exchange between the two agencies.

-studio505’s solution was to establish two counter-curving asymptotic forms on the site on either side of a diagonal line extension of the Grange Road intersection.
+Our solution was to establish two counter-curving asymptotic forms on the site on either side of a diagonal line extension of the Grange Road intersection.
 Both facilities have their own addresses: Interpol is oriented to Napier Road, and the Security Annex to Nassim Hill.

 The final design features two counter-curving forms that sit either side of a diagonal line extension of the Grange Road intersection.
 Where the two curving building volumes ‘touch’ on the defining diagonal axis they are linked via a skybridge at Level 4 with a landscaped valley underneath.
 In elevation Interpol is at its lowest where the Security Annexe is at its highest and vice versa to minimise their respective impact on one another.